If your preconceived notion of Croatia is that it’s a cold, rainy Eastern European country, forget everything you think you know about it.

 You’ll want to be close to whatever you plan on seeing.
 So in a major city, it may be close to the city center.
 On the islands, it’ll probably be near the beach.
 Here are a few of the best ones we found:

-• Chillout Hostel, Zagreb – An expertly-designed hostel with incredible common rooms, a 24-hour bar, a rooftop lounge, all in downtown Zagreb!
+• Chillout Hostel, Zagreb – An expertly designed hostel in Zagreb with incredible common rooms, a 24-hour bar, a rooftop lounge, all in downtown Zagreb!

 • Hostel Elena, Zadar – 20 Yards from the boardwalk, with access to the island ferries, and the party atmosphere of the beachfront nightlife.